docsforadobe/illustrator-scripting-guide/docs/jsobjref/ExportOptionsPNG8.md

 **Description**

-The number of colors in the exported image’s color table.
+The number of colors in the exported image's color table.
 Range: 2 to 256.
 Default: 128.

 **Type**